-5.3 Other means of propulsion:
+5.3 Engine dimensions:

-- Subject only to Article 5.2, the use of any device, other than the 2.4 litre, four stroke engine described in 5.1 above, to power the car, is not permitted. - 5.3.2 The total amount of recoverable energy stored on the car must not exceed 300kJ, any which may be recovered at a rate greater than 2kW must not exceed 20kJ. - 5.4 Engine dimensions: - 5.4.1 Cylinder bore diameter may not exceed 98mm. - 5.4.2 Cylinder spacing must be fixed at 106.5mm (+/- 0.2mm). - 5.4.3 The crankshaft centreline must not be less than 58mm above the reference plane. - 5.5 Weight and centre of gravity: - 5.5.1 The overall weight of the engine must be a minimum of 95kg. - 5.5.2 The centre of gravity of the engine may not lie less than 165mm above the reference plane. - 5.5.3 The longitudinal and lateral position of the centre of gravity of the engine must fall within a region that is the geometric centre of the engine, +/- 50mm.
-The geometric centre of the engine in a lateral sense will be considered to lie on the centre of the crankshaft and at the mid point between the centres of the forward and rear most cylinder bores longitudinally. - 5.5.4 When establishing conformity with Article 5.5, the engine will include the intake system up to and including the air filter, fuel rail and injectors, ignition coils, engine mounted sensors and wiring, alternator, coolant pumps and oil pumps. - 5.5.5 When establishing conformity with Article 5.5, the engine will not include: - clutch and clutch actuation system; - flywheel; - electronic control units or any associated devices containing programmable semiconductors;

-- the alternator regulator;
+- 5.3.1 Cylinder bore diameter may not exceed 98mm. - 5.3.2 Cylinder spacing must be fixed at 106.5mm (+/- 0.2mm). - 5.3.3 The crankshaft centreline must not be less than 58mm above the reference plane.

+5.4 Weight and centre of gravity:

+- 5.4.1 The overall weight of the engine must be a minimum of 95kg. - 5.4.2 The centre of gravity of the engine may not lie less than 165mm above the reference plane. - 5.4.3 The longitudinal and lateral position of the centre of gravity of the engine must fall within a region that is the geometric centre of the engine, +/- 50mm.
+The geometric centre of the engine in a lateral sense will be considered to lie on the centre of the crankshaft and at the mid point between the centres of the forward and rear most cylinder bores longitudinally. - 5.4.4 When establishing conformity with Articles 5.4.1, 5.4.2, 5.4.3 and Appendix 6 of the 2008 F1 Sporting Regulations, the homologated engine will include the intake system up to and including the air filter, fuel rail and injectors, ignition coils, engine mounted sensors and wiring, alternator, coolant pumps and oil pumps. - 5.4.5 When establishing conformity with Article 5.4, the engine will not include : - clutch and clutch actuation system; - flywheel; - electronic control units or any associated devices containing programmable semiconductors ; - the alternator regulator; - liquids;
-- liquids;

-- exhaust manifolds;

-- heat shields;

-- oil tanks or any breather system connected with it;

-- studs used to mount the engine to the chassis or gearbox :

-- water system accumulators;

-- heat exchangers;

-- hydraulic system (e.g. pumps, accumulators, manifolds, servo-valves, solenoids, actuators) except servo-valve and actuator for engine throttle control;

-- fuel pumps nor any component not mounted on the engine when fitted to the car.

-- any ancillary equipment associated with the engine valve air system, such as hoses, regulators, reservoirs or compressors.
+- exhaust manifolds; - heat shields : - oil tanks, catch tanks or any breather system connected to them; - studs used to mount the engine to the chassis or gearbox; - water system accumulators; - heat exchangers ; - hydraulic system (e.g. pumps, accumulators, manifolds, servo-valves, solenoids, actuators) except servo-valve and actuator for engine throttle control; - fuel pumps nor any component not mounted on the engine when fitted to the car; - any ancillary equipment associated with the engine valve air system, such as hoses, regulators, reservoirs or compressors;

-Furthermore, any parts which are not ordinarily part of an engine will not be included when assessing it's weight.
-Examples of this could be, but are not limited to:
+Furthermore, any parts which are not ordinarily part of an engine will not be included when assessing its weight.
+Examples of this could be, but are not limited to :

 - Wiring harnesses having only a partial association with engine actuators or sensors; - A bell housing designed to be integral with the engine crankcase; - Top engine mountings designed higher than necessary with integral webs or struts.
 The centre of any engine mounting which is part of a cam cover should not be any more than 100mm above a line between the camshaft centres, when measured parallel to it.
-Any webs integral with the cam cover should not extend further back than the centre of the second cylinder bore. - Ballast.
+Any webs integral with the cam cover should not extend further back than the centre of the second cylinder bore; - Ballast.
 This is permitted on the engine (subject to the requirements of Article 4.2) but any in excess of 2kg will be removed from the engine before measuring engine weight or centre of gravity height.